 There are no prerequisites for this course.

-The curriculum explores the characteristics of and tactics used by cyber criminals.
-It then delves into the technologies, products, and procedures cybersecurity professional use to combat cybercrime.
+The curriculum explores the characteristics of and tactics used by cybercriminals.
+It then delves into the technologies, products, and procedures cybersecurity professionals use to combat cybercrime.
 The training course consists of 8 Chapters, each of them providing practical, and relevant domain knowledge.

 Chapter 1.
 Cybersecurity: A World of Experts and Criminals – Describe the characteristics of criminals and experts in the cybersecurity world.